Sepzilla/Libuwuwiki/README.md

-# Libuwuwiki - Homelab Wiki
+# SaaS-on-Wheels Wiki

-Welcome to the Libuwuwiki!
-This wiki provides documentation for all services running in the homelab.
+Welcome to the SaaS-on-Wheels!
+This wiki provides documentation for all services availble to you.

 ## 📚 Available Services